The Moon: Why We Want to Go Back | 🔬 LatestLY

 The moon also contains significant amounts of helium-3, a potential fuel for nuclear fusion power.

-So, that's another reason future Mars missions are landing for a stopover on the moon and refuel.
+So, that's another reason future Mars missions are landing for a stopover on the moon as well as to refuel.

 Scientific research on the moon